-Resort amenities include a large fitness center, indoor and outdoor pools, a hot tub, and a full-service spa on site that offers couples' spa treatments.
-There is also a tennis court, and skiing is close by at Okemo Mountain and Jackson Gore.
+Resort amenities include a large fitness center, indoor and outdoor pools, a hot tub, and a full-service spa on-site that offers couples' spa treatments.
+There is also a tennis court, and skiing is close by at Okemo Mountain.

 Grafton is an idyllic small town that was restored to its original beauty thanks to the generous efforts of the Windham Foundation.
 The centerpiece is the historic Grafton Inn, which has been in operation since 1801.